 - CIS 591: CIS and IT Project Management - 3 hrs.

-- Student must take three courses from one of the concentrations offered by the department.
+- You must take three courses from one of the concentrations offered by the department.

 Note: At least 21 of the 33 semester hours must be earned in courses labeled as CIS.
 At most, six hours may be earned in approved courses other than those labeled CS or CIS.